Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/giflib/README.md

 ### Version 6.1.3 from 26.03 on

--   The EasyConfig is a trivial port of the 25.09 one.
+-   The EasyConfig is an almost trivial port of the 25.09 one.

+-   `gif2rgb` is removed in giflib 6, so the sanity test needed changes.